 At some point of my life I came across works of a contemporary Dutch calligrapher, typographer and designer Niels «SHOE» Meulman, who successfully made the transition from the street to high end design.
 He is a founder of calligraffiti — a graphic art and a stroke of genius that combines aesthetic of street art, basically graffiti, and contemporary typography.
 His works are often described as classical freehand calligraphy.
 It seems they emanate a sense of сhaos and spontaneity sweeping across the slopes of letters vested with the rights of waves, that stream down vehemently full of speed and precision.

-You can see his works following this link or visiting the permanent collections of MOMA San Francisco and the Stedelijk Museum Amsterdam, not mentioning the fact that Niel’s letters and a famous Shoe word can be run into while wandering the streets.
+You can see his works visiting the permanent collections of MOMA San Francisco and the Stedelijk Museum Amsterdam, not mentioning the fact that Niel’s letters and a famous Shoe word can be run into while wandering the streets.

 Getting to know Niels Meulman and his art was something determining for me.
 Since then I can’t imagine my life without calligraphy.